ktsu-dev/.github/copilot/docs/memory-tools-reference.md

 - `read_graph` - Access the entire memory graph for a comprehensive project overview
 - `search_nodes` - Query for memories related to specific search terms or keywords
-- `open_nodes` - Access memories about specific entities and their relationships
+- `open_nodes` - Access specific entities by their exact name

 ## Writing Tools